Back to Library

 The Eternal Perspective

-Chan keeps pulling the camera back to eternity.
-He argues that most of us live as if this life is the main event, when Scripture is clear that it is the prologue.
-When you truly internalize that you will exist forever — that this life is a vapor — everything shifts.
-The way you spend money, time, and energy looks completely different through an eternal lens.
+Throughout the book, Chan keeps pulling the camera back to eternity.
+He argues that most Christians live as if this life is the main event, when Scripture is clear that it is the prologue.
+We obsess over comfort, security, retirement plans, and career advancement as if we will be here forever.
+But James 4:14 says your life is a mist that appears for a little while and then vanishes.

 Key Insights